 Development sites and opportunities

-Note: The plans for each development can be viewed on our public access page quoting the relevant reference number - relevant links and reference numbers have been included for each site below where available.
+Note: The plans for each development below can be viewed on our planning applications page quoting the relevant reference number - relevant links and reference numbers have been included for each site below where available - see View Planning Applications.

 Ham Road, Shoreham-by-Sea, West Sussex, BN43 6PR